sitedata/checklyhq.com/site/content/security/_index.md

 ## Security Response
 We operate a white hat program that encourages developers to investigate and collaborate with Checkly on security vulnerabilities.
 Please find more here: https://www.checklyhq.com/security/security-response/.

-## FAQ
-In the FAQ section, we want to answer the most common questions around Checkly's security and data protection approach.
-Please reach out to support@checklyhq.com if you have any questions.